The Best Residential Proxies for General Web Crawling

 How is 'general web crawling' different from the use cases above?

 Specific use cases (Google, Amazon, social, travel) prioritize bypass on a known hard target.
 General crawling prioritizes consistency across many easy-to-medium targets.
-The two require different optimization — sometimes the best general crawler isn't the best at any single hard target, and vice versa.
+The two need different optimization.
+Sometimes the best general crawler isn't the best at any single hard target, and vice versa.

 Can I just use the top pick from the Google list?